a-n-t-h-o-n-y/TermOx/README.md

 - Animation

-- Inherit from existing Widgets and Layouts to create new UI elements.
+- Inherit from existing Widgets and Layouts to create new UI elements

 - Library of commonly used Widgets and Layouts